topfreegames/khan/docs/API.md

         "publicID": [string], // Player publicID
         "name": [string], // Player Name
         "metadata": [JSON], // Player Metadata
-        "createdAt": [int64], // timestamp in milliseconds of when the user was created "updatedAt": [int64]  // timestamp in milliseconds of when the user was last updated
+        "createdAt": [int64], // timestamp in milliseconds of when the player was created "updatedAt": [int64]  // timestamp in milliseconds of when the player was last updated

-        //All clans the user is involved with show here "clans":{
+        //All clans the player is involved with show here "clans":{
           // Clans the player ownership
           "owned":[